Close

 • Prosecution

-Sentience means animals have emotions, feelings, perceptions, and experiences that matter to them.
-These can be negative (such as pain or boredom) as well as positive (such as pleasure or comfort).
+Sentience means animals can experience emotions, feelings, perceptions, and sensations that matter to them — from negative states like pain or boredom to positive ones such as pleasure or comfort.

 The Animal Welfare Act itself does not provide detailed requirements, instead these are outlined in supporting codes and regulations: